Brayzure/utilibot/README.md

 I welcome contributions, but please follow the [guidelines](CONTRIBUTING.md).
 It is expected that you have an intermediate level of experience with both Node.js and the Discord API in general.

+## Support
+For support with the existing bot, or two get more information on the rewrite or its current state of development, join the [support server](https://discord.gg/nZYtEyT) on Discord.